Bishibop/foia-assistant/docs/foia_system_architecture.md

-# FOIA Response Assistant - System Architecture
+# RAPID RESPONSE AI - System Architecture

 ## Overview
-The FOIA Response Assistant is a desktop application designed to accelerate Freedom of Information Act document review using AI-powered classification and human-in-the-loop learning.
+RAPID RESPONSE AI is a desktop application designed to accelerate Freedom of Information Act document review using AI-powered classification and human-in-the-loop decision making.

 ## System Goals
 - Process thousands of documents efficiently with AI assistance